georggrab/android_job_scheduler/README.md

 In order to use other Plugins from inside the Dart Callback, you'll need to enable the Scheduler to register with your Applications Main Plugin Registry.
 Do this by providing a custom Application Implementation in your Android Code:

-**Warning!** Plugins generally have access to the `FlutterActivity`, in case they need access to any resources they may need from it.
-However, since we're running in a Job Context not inside an Activity, the Activity will be `null`.
+**Warning!** Plugins generally have access to the `FlutterActivity`, in case they need access to any resources they provided by it.
+However, since we're running in a Job Context and not inside an Activity, the Activity will be `null`.
 Some Plugins might not expect this and crash on initialization.
-Plugins that fundamentally need Activities to function will not work.
+Plugins that fundamentally need Activities to function will not work when the main Application is not running.
+Your callbacks should still work if your Application is running, though.

 ```java
 import io.flutter.app.FlutterApplication;